Exchange Online Protection Service Description

-The following are the primary ways you can use EOP for messaging protection:
+The following list describes the primary ways you can use EOP for messaging protection:

-In a standalone scenario EOP provides cloud-based email protection for your on-premises Exchange Server 2013 environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.
+In a standalone scenario: EOP provides cloud-based email protection for your on-premises email environment (Exchange Server or other on-premises SMTP email solutions).

 To compare features across plans, see Compare Office 365 for Business plans.

 To buy Exchange Online Protection, see Exchange Online Protection.

 EOP replaced Forefront Online Protection for Exchange (FOPE).
 All FOPE customers have been transitioned to EOP.

 What's new in Exchange Online Protection (EOP)